revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-The keyword “using” is used to define the scope of the resources used in that using statement block.
-All the resources used inside the using code block get disposed of once the code block completes execution.
+The keyword “using” is used to define the scope of the resources used in that using statement block.All the resources used inside the using code block get disposed of once the code block completes execution.

 ```C#